arasgungore/N-puzzle-solver/README.md

 # n-puzzle-solver

-A C++ project which solves puzzles from a decision tree using backtracking algorithms.
+A C++ project which efficiently solves any given N-puzzle (aka 15 puzzle) using a backtracking algorithm on a decision tree.

+The program will write all steps without blank spaces or newline characters.
+Starting from the initial configuration:
+• For LEFT move, the program will write letter L,
+• For RIGHT move, the program will write letter R,
+• For UP move, the program will write letter U,
+• For DOWN move, the program will write letter D on the terminal.